-At Cross Creek Hospital, we are devoted to providing everyone who seeks our care, for bipolar disorder, with the respect and dignity that they deserve.
+At Cross Creek Hospital, a bipolar disorder treatment center in Austin, we are devoted to providing everyone who seeks our care, for bipolar disorder, with the respect and dignity that they deserve.
 Our all-encompassing goal for treatment is to help men, women, and adolescents improve their overall functioning by helping them to stabilize and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.

 The following methods for care may be incorporated into the individualized treatment plans that are given to each adolescent, adult, and senior adult who are engaged in services at Cross Creek Hospital:

-- Addictions groups apply the 12-step addictions model for recovery to a wide range of self-destructive behaviors, including self-mutilation, disordered eating, and unhealthy personal relationships.
+- Addictions groups at our hospital apply the 12-step addictions model for recovery to a wide range of self-destructive behaviors, including self-mutilation, disordered eating, and unhealthy personal relationships.

-- Journaling groups provide a structured setting for developing therapeutic and recovery skills in the form of journaling, keeping a diary, completing homework assignments, and other writing tasks.
+- Journaling groups at our treatment center provide a structured setting for developing therapeutic and recovery skills in the form of journaling, keeping a diary, completing homework assignments, and other writing tasks.

-- Education groups teach patients about the origin and the nature of the disorder(s) that they are suffering from.
+- Education groups at our hospital teach patients about the origin and the nature of the disorder(s) that they are suffering from.
 In these groups, patients learn to identify problems, form a treatment plan, and work effectively on obtaining recovery and maintaining stability.

-- Process groups provide a structured setting for the discussion of issues and concerns that are identified by patients.
+- Process groups at our treatment center provide a structured setting for the discussion of issues and concerns that are identified by patients.
 This group focuses on the processing of feelings, internal communication and cooperation, and participation in healthy group feedback.

-- Music therapy groups provide an emotionally evocative group setting that is designed to provide the participants with an opportunity to practice affect management skills.
+- Music therapy groups at our hospital provide an emotionally evocative group setting that is designed to provide the participants with an opportunity to practice affect management skills.

-- Healthy relationships groups focus on developing social skills and practicing health interactions.
+- Healthy relationships groups at our treatment center focus on developing social skills and practicing health interactions.
 It provides a forum for structured, supportive risk-taking and practicing assertiveness, and the giving and taking of feedback.

-- Discharge planning groups provide an opportunity for building skills that will improve the quality of life after discharge and reduce the likelihood of readmission.
+- Discharge planning groups at our hospital provide an opportunity for building skills that will improve the quality of life after discharge and reduce the likelihood of readmission.

 - Relaxation integration – This type of experiential modality is designed to increase self-esteem, motivation, and energy levels by providing a forum for learning and practicing leisure and social skills, while also developing healthy support systems.